 “He has a natural musical instinct; he is a passionate musician with a lively imagination and an inquisitive mind which radiates through his conducting.”

 Joonas Pitkänen is a charismatic and dynamic Finnish conductor.
-After training as

 he is especially appreciated for his interpretations of Shostakovich and Bruckner.
 His concerts are intriguing and moving.
 He sees his mission to make music and musicians come first and to render accessible less well-known works and contemporary music to the audience.

 Akademisches Orchester Freiburg in Germany.
-As of season 20/21 he is the new chief conductor of Stadtorchester Zug in Switzerland.
+As of 2021 he is the new chief conductor of Stadtorchester Zug in Switzerland.
 He also acts as artistic director of Finnish concert series Feeling blue & white in Basel, which he co-founded in 2014.

 “Joonas Pitkänen ... succeeded in the great art of creating a gradual rise without becoming bombastic or heavy and opaque in sound.
-With light, well balanced orchestral sound and well-felt tempos he made everything that is happening understandable.
+With light, well balanced orchestral sound and well-felt tempos he made everything that is happening understandable.”
 (Schwäbisches Tagblatt)

 His conducting has brought him to work with orchestras in Germany, Finland, Switzerland and Romania such as Hofer Symphoniker, St. Michel Strings, Jyväskylä Sinfonia, Argovia Philharmonic and Sibiu State Philharmonic.
-He has attended masterclasses e.g. with Nicolás Pasquet, Mark Stringer and Ulrich Windfuhr.
+He has attended masterclasses e.g. with Esa-Pekka Salonen, Mark Stringer and Ulrich Windfuhr.
 He has also worked as an assistant e.g. with WDR Funkhausorchester and Staatsphilharmonie Nürnberg.